lbittarello/Microeconometrics.jl/docs/src/methods.md

 This function is appropriate when `model₁` and `model₂` were based on dependent samples.
-For example, the samples might consist of independent observations with some overlap or clustered observations with common clusters.
+For example, the samples might consist of independent observations with some overlap or clustered observations with shared clusters.
 The correlation structure `corr` must specify the correlation between all observations of both estimation samples.
 For example, you could construct `corr` for the entire dataset and construct the samples via the `subset` keyword to `Microdata`.